How to Hire NAS For Your Event!

 The pressure was on for Nas to deliver, as he had been working on his fifth studio album, “Stillmatic,” for the past year.
 The first single, “Got Yourself a…”, finally premiered and featured Nas reenacting the murders of 2pac and The Notorious B.I.G.

-December 18, 2001, finally arrived, and “Stillmatic” at the least returned Nas to his exalted position.
+December 18, 2001, finally arrived, and “Stillmatic” at the very least returned Nas to his exalted position.
 Receiving 5 mics in The Source, “Stillmatic” showcased a focused, mature artist who, many will agree with this, destroyed Jay-Z on “Ether.”
 The confused Nasty Nas Escobar was apparently destroyed, and what remained was Nas.

 – Hire NAS –